mskott/mskott.github.io/content/posts/2023/git-with-2FA-on-linux/index.md

 SSH keys have, for a long time, been the preferred method of authentication when using Git with remote repositories.
 These days, with increased security awareness, many organisations are requiring some variant of multi-factor authentication for all services - Git included.

-GitHub has announced[^1] that they are taking it one step further, and will require that all users contributing code enable one or more forms of two-factor authentication by the end of 2023.
+GitHub has announced[^1] that they are taking it one step further, and will require that all users contributing code enable one or more forms of two-factor authentication (2FA) by the end of 2023.

 [^1]:[Raising the bar for software security: next steps for GitHub.com 2FA](https://github.blog/2022-12-14-raising-the-bar-for-software-security-next-steps-for-github-com-2fa/)

-That leaves Git users with a problem - if they begin cloning repositories using HTTP instead of SSH they will get a password prompt every time interacting with the remote repository.
+That leaves Git users with a problem as SSH keys can't be combined with 2FA.
-And they will have to input a valid GitHub access token instead of their password - every time!
+Instead users can create a personal access token and input it as their password, but that is cumbersome and requires managing personal access tokens in a secure way.

 Thankfully there are several solutions to solve this issue, without compromising security 😀